 These actions can be performed on any PDF.

-Open your document in Acrobat Pro (not Acrobat Reader).
+Open your document in Acrobat Pro.

 The question marks indicate that you need to do a manual check of the issue in question- it cannot be checked for accessibility automatically.
 In this instance the first manual check needed is Logical Reading Order.

 On the left sidebar in Acrobat Pro, choose the Tags icon.
 (If you don't see the Tags icon, select the View menu and under Show/hide > Navigation Panes, select Tags).

 Select the Options icon and ensure "Highlight Content" is selected.

 Select each tag in the panel and make sure the tag order matches the order in the main document window.
 When you select a tag on the left, the item in the main document window to the right will be highlighted.
 Select the first tag in your list and ensure it matches the first item in your document.
 Using your down arrow, move through the list of Tags while seeing if the highlighted elements follow the logical reading order of the document.
 If the tags don't match the logical reading order, you can drag the tags around in the panel on the left.

 The other “Manual check” in this example that is needed is Color Contrast.
 If you have black text on a white background your color contrast is good, and you can mark that item as “Passed”.
 If you want to use another high contrast color combination:

 - Choose Edit > Preferences (Windows) or Acrobat: Preferences (Mac OS).